Stay Hungry: Production

-Stay Hungry marked the final film for production designer Toby Carr Rafelson, Rafelson's wife and film-production partner.
-After learning that her husband pursued women during production, including Sally Field, she filed for divorce and never worked for Rafelson again.
+Stay Hungry marked the final collaboration between production designer Toby Carr Rafelson and her then-husband, director Bob Rafelson.
+After learning that Rafelson pursued women during production, including Sally Field, she filed for divorce and never worked with him again.

 Roger Callard, a top bodybuilder of the era, said of his experience making the film: "The director was screaming over his megaphone, 'Please do not touch the bodybuilders!'
 People were rushing us, even scratching us!"

-In her autobiography, Sally Field wrote that during the audition with director Bob Rafelson, she was asked by him to take her shirt off and kiss him.
+In her autobiography, Sally Field wrote that during the audition with director Bob Rafelson, she was asked by him to take her shirt off and kiss him; in a 2019 interview, Rafelson denied this.

+Inspired by the film, Talking Heads named a song, Stay Hungry, after the film, on More Songs About Buildings and Food.

 Reception

 Critical response

 For The New York Times, critic Vincent Canby wrote that the film "isn't all bad.
 It just seems that way when it pretends to be more eccentric than it is and to have more on its mind than it actually does."
 However, Canby praised the film's depiction of the New South and the performances by Bridges, Field and Schwarzenegger.

 Los Angeles Times reviewer Charles Champlin wrote: "It is several movies not quite rolled into one, good performances and good sequences tossed together in the lap of chance, leading to a denouement that would be even cheerier if what went before had engaged belief or concern."
+Roger Ebert gave the film 3/4 stars saying the film was "as free-form as Nashville".

 On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 16 critics, with an average rating of 6.5/10.
 On Metacritic, it has a score of 60% based on reviews from 7 critics, indicating "mixed or average" reviews.